 As healthcare providers get more comfortable with the idea of investing in the cloud, big data analytics technologies are first on the shopping list for organizations with growing health IT budgets.

-In a new ICD Health Insights report, 40 percent of healthcare providers report that there is more money in the coffers for IT projects, including many initiatives that go far beyond EHR adoption.
+In a new IDC Health Insights report, 40 percent of healthcare providers report that there is more money in the coffers for IT projects, including many initiatives that go far beyond EHR adoption.

 After spending the past few years implementing and optimizing their electronic health records, the large hospitals participating in the survey are ready to make the next step in the big data analytics journey.